talyssonoc/structure/README.md

 const User = attributes(userSchema)(UserClass);
 ```

+__Please note in order to declare with Arrays, the complete descriptor is required__

 ##### defaultValue
 The __defaultValue__ of an attribute will be used if no value was provided for the specific attribute at construction time.